SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 ressources as needed, maintain a high degree of customer contact and develop with relatively low bureaucratic overhead, while still delivering the best possible result.
+Scrum is obviously just an outer development framework.
+Finer structures will be choosen depending on the results of the analysis phases, the requirements of the projects, the preferences of the team members and according to customers guidelines regarding each of the three tasks.

 ##Progress Tracking, Issue Tracking and Revision Control
 The coarse progress will be tracked using simple markers on our